 What Is Rosé?

 To some people, rosé represents one particular style or occasion (happy hour, anyone?).
 But the spectrum of structures, flavors, and compositions is nearly endless.
 Unlike white wine made from white or green grapes or red wine made from black, purple or red grapes, rosé has its own identity.

-Rosé wine incorporates skin contact, namely from red varieties, into the winemaking.
-This leads to colors from pale pink to hues of salmon to tinges of orange.
+Rosé wine incorporates skin contact from red varieties into the winemaking, leading to colors from pale pink to hues of salmon to tinges of orange.
 The concentration of color depends on the amount of time the skins remain in contact with the grape juice.
 The flavors come from a combination of the grape variety, the vineyard location, and climate variants such as soil, slope and aspect to the sun, and the vintage’s weather conditions.

 Common Red Grapes for Making Rosé Wine

 The most common style of rosé is dry (not sweet) and can be made from a single grape variety or a blend of multiple.